 Of course you would!
 He’s already built his KLT Factor with you.
 In other words,

-You Know him—you saw his website, he answered the phone in the middle of the night, came to your house and is now standing there drinking the coffee you made for him.
+You Know him—you saw his website, he answered the phone in the middle of the night, came to your house right away and is now standing there drinking the coffee you made for him at o-dark-thirty.

 You Like him—he’s a nice guy who helped you out of a jam when he probably wanted to be sleeping… and he wasn’t even cranky about it.

 You Trust him—he showed up in the wee hours, just like he promised and he did what you knew you needed.

 The Know-Like-Trust Factor is well documented.
 Basically it states that any time a person can get what they need from two or more people, they choose the one they know, like and trust—pretty much every time.

 When the plumber heard your address, he said to himself “Whoa, that’s the sub-division where Toilets-R-Us installed all that sub-standard pipe in every one of those houses 15 years ago.
 This is what… the 4th?
 5th? … house of theirs that’s had exactly this same problem.
 This is just the beginning… Lucky for her I know what the underlying problem is and where to look for it.
 In the end, what she really needs is to change out her shoddy plumbing so that it’s reliable.
 Really what I do is ‘transformational plumbing’!
 Too bad nobody would pay me for that.”